tc-tommo/cv/applications/StormID--AI-consultant/cv.md

 - **Front-End:** JavaScript, Node.js, React, UI/UX design
 - **Programming:** Python, TypeScript, Haskell, C/C++
 - **Version Control:** Git, GitHub Actions
-- **Ethics in Application:** A core focus of my study has been ethics and impacts of technology on vulnerable members of society.
+- **Ethics in Application:** A core focus of my study has been identifying and mitigating technological harms on vulnerable members of society.

+---

-# 📐 Experience & Projects
+# 📐 Project Experience

 ## 🎓 University

-### Masters project - music editing with spectrograms
+### 2024 - Masters project - music editing with spectrograms
 * Demonstrated using advanced signal processing techniques to render an editable spectrogram of a song in an ordinary image format.
 * Working with PyTorch for tensor operations.